w3f/polkadot-wiki/docs/learn/learn-opengov.md

 [Delegating Voting Power](./../maintain/maintain-guides-opengov.md#delegating-voting-power) section on the [OpenGov Maintenance](./../maintain/maintain-guides-opengov.md) page.

-## Fellowship
+## The Technical Fellowship

-:::info From Technical Committee to the Fellowship
+:::info From Technical Committee to the Technical Fellowship

-In OpenGov, the Fellowship replaces the
-[Technical Committee](./learn-governance.md#technical-committee).
-It will serve both the Polkadot and Kusama networks.
+The Polkadot Technical Fellowship is a collection of Substrate experts.
+This fellowship was established in 2022.
+In OpenGov, this fellowship replaces the [Technical Committee](./learn-governance.md#technical-committee) in Governance v1, and will serve both the Polkadot and Kusama networks.

 :::

-The Fellowship is a mostly self-governing expert body with a primary goal of representing humans who embody and contain the technical knowledge base of the Kusama and/or Polkadot networks and protocols.
+The Technical Fellowship is a mostly self-governing expert body with a primary goal of representing humans who embody and contain the technical knowledge base of the Kusama and/or Polkadot networks and protocols.
 This is accomplished by associating a rank with members to categorize the degree to which the system expects their opinion to be well-informed, of a sound technical basis, and in line with the interests of Polkadot and/or Kusama.

 Unlike the Technical Committee in Governance V1, the Fellowship is designed to be far broader in membership (i.e. to work well with even tens of thousands of members) and with far lower barriers to